-The house at 65 Mulberry Street in downtown Quitman, Arkansas is haunted; most long-time residents of Cleburne County whether they believe in the paranormal or not, agree on that much.
-Built in 1891, the Victorian era house has seen its share of tenants, many of which are said to still claim residence in the afterlife.
+The house at 65 Mulberry Street in Quitman, Arkansas is haunted.
+Most long-time residents of Cleburne County, whether they believe in the paranormal or not, agree on that much.
+Built in 1891, the Victorian-era house has seen its share of tenants, many of which are said to still claim residence there in the afterlife.
 Its spectral inhabitants include a WWI soldier, the anguished spirit of an old man, and several others.
-However, the spirit of one former occupant stands apart from the rest, singularly terrifying and known to locals as the Dog Boy.
+However, the spirit of one former occupant stands apart from the rest, singularly terrifying and known to locals as the “Dog Boy.”

 Gerald was an abnormally large child and often endured the teasing of other children because of his size and peculiar behavior.
-This often caused him to act out in public, drawing negative attention to himself, though in private he was solitary with few, if any friends.
+This often caused him to act out in public, drawing negative attention to himself, though in private he was a solitary child with few, if any, friends.
 By the time he reached middle school, he was a physically imposing figure and his personality had taken a decidedly dark turn.
-Gerald began collecting stray dogs and cats, keeping them in makeshift kennels where he would torture them for extended periods of time, earning him the moniker of “Dog Boy”.
-Neighbors would often complain about finding the mutilated remains of his pets scattered around the area and were generally terrified of him.
-One woman described him saying “if you had ever seen his eyes, they seemed to glow at night.”
+Gerald began to collect stray dogs and cats, keeping them in makeshift kennels where he would torture them for extended periods of time, earning him the Dog Boy moniker.
+Neighbors would often complain about finding the mutilated remains of his “pets” scattered around the area and were generally terrified of him.
+One woman described him, saying, “if you had ever seen his eyes, they seemed to glow at night.”

 Alline Bettis died in 1995 and the house passed to her niece, who in turn sold it to the Weaver family.
 The Weaver’s lived in the house for a couple of years, during which time they documented countless examples of paranormal activity.
 The most disturbing events involved a large, menacing figure with glowing eyes and a brown coat.
-A paranormal research team brought in to investigate, later identified this entity as Gerald Bettis.
-A medium on the team claims “He cursed at us, and demanded we leave!”
+A paranormal research team brought in to investigate later identified this entity as Gerald Bettis.
+A medium on the team claims, “He cursed at us, and demanded we leave!”
 Three members of the team also report to have witnessed the massive figure staring at them from the upstairs bedroom window at a time when the house was confirmed to be empty.